erjiang/usbscale/README.md

 If you have a code-related issue (bugs, patches, etc.), then you can create an issue on the [usbscale Github repo][].
-Otherwise, the best way to contact me is by sending mail to erjiang at indiana.edu.
+Otherwise, the best way to contact me is by sending mail to erjiang at alumni-iu-edu.

   [usbscale Github repo]: https://github.com/erjiang/usbscale